 Where do I hope to be in the next few years?

-I sincerely hope to still be editing and designing and to have my own novel finished and released.
-I would also like to open a publishing company for indie authors.
+I sincerely hope to be editing and designing still and to have my own novel finished and released.